-Autumn is about collecting conkers, carving pumpkins, walking through fallen leaves and writing my name with a sparkler.
-There is something quite magical about the anticipation of change and here are a few things I’ll be doing to celebrate the season.
+Autumn is for collecting conkers, carving pumpkins, walking through forests of fallen leaves and writing your name with a sparkler.
+There’s something quite magical about the anticipation of change and here are a few things I’ll be doing to seek inspiration and celebrate this glorious season.

 1. The great outdoors

 A walk in the countryside is nothing short of invigorating, especially when the leaves are looking so delectably golden.
 The crisp air helps to blow away the cobwebs and the distant horizon generates feelings of calmness and peace.
 Most definitely my favourite autumn pursuit.

 2. Hot chocolate, cream and marshmallows or [insert favourite beverage here]

 After a date with the great outdoors it’s nice to seek refuge in a coffee shop.
 My drink of choice is a large hot chocolate topped with cream and marshmallows, and I enjoy grabbing an armchair by the window and watching the world go by.

 Scented candles, fairy lights, popcorn, a large blanket and an old film or two.
 After all, why shouldn’t every evening feel as cosy as Christmas?